blakehaswell/FIR-Long-Briefs/Descending/descending.md

 ## Review questions

-*   Name the 3 types of descent
+*   What are the 3 types of descent?
-*   State which 2 forces act to achieve equilibrium with weight during a descent
+*   Compared to straight and level, how does the lift force change in a descent?
 *   An aircraft with a lift/drag ratio of 10:1 is 3000ft (0.5nm) above the ground.
-Determine the glide range in nm.
+What is the glide range in nm?
 *   How does a headwind affect glide range?
 *   Your instructor leaves the plane for you to go solo.
 What effect does the reduced weight have on glide range?